 Cancer is one of the leading causes of mortality in the developing countries and throughout the world.
 In the United States of America.
 Cancer is currently the 2nd leading cause of death after heart disease and is predicted over the next few years to surpass heart disease (Siegel, Miller, & Jemal, 2015).
 In addition, there are more than 360,000 new cases of cancer reported in the UK every year and an estimated 14 million worldwide.
-In respect of the preceding decade, the incidence rate for cancer has increased by 7% and is projected to increase by a further 2% over the next two decades across the globe, resulting in 23.6 million new cases of cancer globally each year by 2030.
+In respect of the preceding decade, the incidence rate for cancer has increased by 7% and is projected to increase by a further 2% over the next two decades across the globe, resulting in 23.6 Million new cases of cancer globally each year by 2030.
 There are more than 22 types of cancers (Marshall et al., 2016), thus regardless of numerous efforts, the disease still demands improved treatments (Liu, Miyoshi, & Nakamura, 2007).

 Every year there are 164,000 cancer deaths recorded in the UK out of which 88,200 are accounted for by males, but on a global scale there are 8.2 million deaths recorded due to cancer.
-Common organ cancers such as breast, prostate and lung are responsible for more than a quarter of the deaths which occur in the UK.
+More than a quarter of the deaths occurring in the UK are due to cancer of kinds such as breast, prostate and lung.
 However, bowel cancer equates to half of those deaths, thus being the dominating type, as informed by Gundem and colleagues in 2015.
-Although individuals at any age can be diagnosed with cancer, Bassily and colleagues (2010) distinguished those reports show tendencies of escalation from the age of 55 and further established that individuals over the age of 75 account for over a third of all cancer cases in the UK.
+There is no offset age for cancer as it can be acquired at any age, nevertheless, Bassily and colleagues (2010) distinguished that reports show tendencies of escalation as of the age of 55 and established that over a third of all cancer cases in the UK are from diagnoses of individuals aged over 75 years.
 The cellular natural ageing process and a prolonged time of accrued mutations are the main causes of this increase.